dpeckett/erofs/README.md

 ## Limitations

+No support for:

+* Compression
+* Chunked files
+* Extended attributes (xattr)

-No support atm for compression or deduplication.
-Happy to accept PRs for this.
+Happy to accept PRs.

 ## Usage